jfuterman/Personal-Finance-Track-SWE-Group-6/README.md

 ## Backend

 We built this project with Django and Python.
-It hosts user data in a database managed with PostgreSQL and retrieve financial data with the Plaid API.
+It hosts user data in a database managed with PostgreSQL and retrieves financial data with the Plaid API.